Thomas032/mobile-app-development-group-7-portfolio/cal_tab/README.md

 - **Barcode scan** — camera + Google ML Kit, falls back to Open Food Facts lookup.
 - **Snap2Cal** — take a photo, Gemini Vision estimates the food and its macros.
 - **AI assistant** — in-app chat backed by Gemini (BYOK: bring your own API key).
-- **Stats** — 7-day calorie trend, macro averages, meal consistency.
+- **Stats** — tabbed view: a Nutrition tab with the 7-day calorie trend, macro averages, and meal consistency, plus a Weight tab with a weight-history chart.
+- **Weight tracking** — log one weight per day from Home or Stats; the latest entry syncs to your profile and recomputes BMR/TDEE and daily macro targets automatically.
-- **Backup** — JSON export/import of profile, meals, and settings.
+- **Backup** — JSON export/import (format v1.1) of profile, meals, weight history, and settings.
 - **Theming** — system / light / dark, persisted across launches.

 ## Setup